UBC-DSCI/introduction-to-datascience-python/source/setup.md

 work on them locally.
 You can download the worksheets as a compressed zip file using [the link at the top of the page](https://github.com/UBC-DSCI/data-science-a-first-intro-python-worksheets/archive/refs/heads/main.zip).
 Once you unzip the downloaded file, you will have a folder containing all of the Jupyter notebook worksheets accompanying this book.
-See Chapter \@ref(getting-started-with-jupyter) for instructions on working with Jupyter notebooks.
+See the chapter on {ref}`getting-started-with-jupyter` for instructions on working with Jupyter notebooks.

 ## Working with Docker